Medical

 Latency period 20-50 years 10-30 years (asbestos-related)

-How do the symptoms of mesothelioma and lung cancer differ?
+How do the symptoms differ?

-Symptoms more common in mesothelioma
+Symptoms more common in mesothelial cancer

 • Chest wall pain: Localized, persistent pain in the chest wall from pleural thickening [1]